hanzhao2020/PENGoLINS/docs/docs/benchmarks/scordelis_lo.md

 ```python
 problem.solve_linear_nonmatching_problem(solver="direct")
 ```
-To verify the results, we print out the quantity of interest (QoI), which is the vertical displacement at the midpoint point on the free edge, and compare it with reference value 0.3006.
+To verify the results, we print out the quantity of interest (QoI), which is the vertical displacement at the midpoint point on the free edge, and compare it with the reference value 0.3006.
 ```python
 # Check the quantity of interest on both free edges
 xi_list = [array([0.0, 0.5]), array([1.0, 0.5])]